We are talking about a pus sac in a tooth caused by an infection.

 - Loss of appetite

-Phlegmon that is not infectious can be found in acute pancreatitis that occurs in systemic lupus erythematosus.
+Phlegmon that is not infectious can be found in acute pancreatitis in systemic lupus erythematosus.

-Immunosuppressive medications used to treat systemic lupus erythematosus and the immunosuppressive aspects of systemic lupus erythematosus attenuate the signs of Phlegmon infection.
+Immunosuppressive medications are used to treat systemic lupus erythematosus, and the immunosuppressive aspects of systemic lupus erythematosus attenuate the signs of Phlegmon infection.

 Flexor sheath phlegmon is the most common.
 It results in inflammation of the finger, which is red, hot, extremely painful, swollen, and locked in the folded position.

-There is also a deviated swollen uvula and this makes swallowing almost impossible.
-The voice is usually altered (dysphonia) and the submaxillary nodes are very sensitive.
+There is also a deviated swollen uvula, making swallowing almost impossible.
+The voice is usually altered (dysphonia), and the submaxillary nodes are susceptible.

-The symptoms of phlegmon of the skin are visible but internal phlegmons are more difficult to diagnose.
+Phlegmon symptoms on the skin are visible, but internal phlegmons are more challenging to diagnose.
 The doctor will look for lumps or tenderness in the area of pain.